GOMMB/Fourier-Series/README.md

 * **Left-Click:** Toggles whether the circles and  rotating lines are shown during the animation.
 * **Right-Click:** Removes all currently drawn points.

+<a href="https://youtu.be/-qgreAUpPwM">This</a> video by 3Blue1Brown is my inspiration for the project.